Last updated on September 28th, 2022 at 01:51 pm

 - Weekly Doctor & Office Manager Meeting.
 This is where you can review everything (practice statistics, schedule, financial and HR matters, etc) and create a plan for the coming week and month.
 This plan should include the tasks your staff should be doing and specific targets you want them to meet.This video from our COO, Jeff Blumberg, lays out exactly how these meetings should go.[embedyt] https://www.youtube.com/watch?v=gywAUSOpRdQ[/embedyt]

 - Daily Morning Production Meetings (Morning Huddles).
 At MGE, we have a different morning huddle format than the norm.
 Read our format here.
-This is your chance to coordinate with the team and ensure you make your production goals for the week.
+When it is done properly, it not only coordinates the team and makes things easier, it also enables you to maximize daily production and case acceptance.

 3. Pass the baton to your Office Manager while you are seeing patients